 I was recently reading a newsletter and as it opened, the first headline was “Health News”.
-It grabbed my attention so quickly that I thought I would start this month’s newsletter out with the same header.
-I hope you are smiling!
+It grabbed my attention so quickly that I thought I would share it in this blog.

-Actually, after traveling and talking to so many wonderful people about emergency issues this summer, I realize more and more how vital it is to plan for food and water during emergencies and disasters.
-This month we shall talk about water!
+After traveling around, introducing My Life in a Box at workshops, and talking to so many people about emergency issues, and building their Get Away Bag, I realize more and more how vital it is to plan for food and water during emergencies and disasters so that you can shelter in place if you needed to.

 During natural disasters, drinking water is vital.
 It feeds the body, fuels our cells and keeps us going.
 If you stay in your home during an emergency or disaster, fill your bath tub, and use the water in your hot water heater as a water source.
 If you have a swimming pool, you are all set!
 If you are at home or away from home, here are some great tips on preparing water.

 BOIL – BOIL – BOIL Short of using a very high-quality water filter, this is the most reliable method for killing microbes and parasites.
 Bring water to a rolling boil and keep it simmering for at least several minutes.
 Add one minute of boiling to the initial 10 minutes for every 1,000 feet above sea level.
 Cover the pot to shorten boiling time and conserve fuel.